turingschool/lesson_plans/ruby_02-web_applications_with_ruby/exploring_apis.markdown

 ### Workshop

 Now that you know how to make a call to an API and parse JSON that you get back, you'll use the NYTimes API in order to build a program that can grab the top stories of the day.
-You'll need to register for your own account in order to get keys.
+You'll need to register for your own account in order to get keys. **DO NOT PUSH YOUR API KEYS TO GITHUB.**

 Use the [NYTimes Top Stories API](http://developer.nytimes.com/docs/top_stories_api/) to create an interface where a user enters the following command...